 Use First Sample Only

 firstsample - Only use the most recently received message with the OAK Select CHOP.
-For example, an IMU stream is sending very high-frame rate data, toggling this parameter will only show the latest sample.
+For example, for an IMU stream which is sending very high-frame rate data, toggling this parameter will only show the latest sample.

 Parameters - Common Page

 timeslice - Turning this on forces the channels to be "Time Sliced".
 A Time Slice is the time between the last cook frame and the current cook frame.

 scope - To determine which channels get affected, some CHOPs use a Scope string on the Common page.